helloworld-hellohyeon/SeoulDawn/README.md

 # SeoulDawn
 with team 'The Owls', @ccy5906, @swest30, @subsubin, @wanderer00

 #### This app is about services that we can use at dawn in Seoul.
-It was made for Seoul App Contest. (https://mplatform.seoul.go.kr/w/contest/award/2018/nominee/selectNominee.do) <br> We use bus information API, Google Geo API and firebase for DB.
+It is made for Seoul App Contest. (https://mplatform.seoul.go.kr/w/contest/award/2018/nominee/selectNominee.do) <br> We use bus information API, Google Geo API and firebase for DB.
 ***
 <p align="center">
 <img src="http://drive.google.com/uc?export=view&id=1-rAaCBPg63CrreUWpJTXML6IekpSMgOX" width="300px" alt="Splash" margin-right:30px/>